Tony Carr: As West Ham academy director

 He was aided in his task by Chief Scout Jimmy Hampson, who is considered among the best talent-spotters in the United Kingdom.

 For over thirty years Carr has arguably been the single most important member of West Ham's coaching staff.
 Since his original appointment in 1973, the club have had ten managers of the first team squad (not including Sir Trevor Brooking who had two stints as caretaker manager) but Tony Carr remains at his post developing the players of the future.
 Carr has collaborated with Better Football Coaching since 2007 to develop 'Smart Sessions', coaching advice for grassroots coaches.
 He has also participated in coaching seminars in the United States.

 On 16 March 2009 it was announced that in recognition of Carr's 36 years of service to West Ham he had been awarded a testimonial year.
 Scheduled throughout the year are a number of golf tournaments and dinners.
 A testimonial game featuring a West Ham first team against a team of former academy players was played on 5 May 2010 at the Boleyn Ground.

 Carr was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours for services to football.

 He was replaced as West Ham's academy director in 2014 by Terry Westley after which time he took an ambassadorial role at West Ham.
 In 2016, he was offered a continuation of this role but with reduced terms and in a part-time capacity which he declined.
 He left the club after 43 years service.

+Personal life

+Carr has two sons and a daughter.
+He lives near Brentwood, Essex.